hilts-vaughan/hilts-vaughan.github.io/_posts/2022-12-16-installing-horizon-xi-linux.md

 1. Re-install and don't click Gamepad configuration -- the bug should be sorted "soon"
 1. If you need gamepad support (Deck / using gamepad out of the box), you can follow this guide: https://www.youtube.com/watch?v=0UYdFoaVnOE&lc=UgywlUbnFvFWxBUOzW54AaABAg.
 It's not supported by the team, but has been confirmed to work on the deck.
-You may need to use spaces instead of commas (thanks Raphy@).

 A patch is supposed to come soon for gamepad players.